-This article explains the error different messages customers will see if the Revu 2015 Studio Server Whitelist isn’t set correctly.
+This article explains the different error messages customers will see if the Revu 2015 Studio Server Whitelist isn’t set correctly.

 Bluebeam Revu 2015.1 and above, Studio Server, and Studio Enterprise